 - People of the New Stone Age period (Neolithic period) lived in small social groups or tribes of multiple lineages.

 - They made new tools from stones and shaped them through grinding or polishing.

 - They learned how to grow crops and developed farming skills by manufacturing a wide range of tools from stones and animal bones needed in the harvesting and processing of crops (like grinding stones and sickles).

 - Farming of crops (especially cereal grains) enabled the people of the New Stone Age to built permanent accommodations due to which they abandoned nomadism and gathered in villages.

-- So that were the people of New Stone Age who initiated weaving and formation of pottery.
+- So that was the people of the New Stone Age who initiated weaving and the formation of pottery.

 4. Stone Age Man

 - Men of the Stone Age were shorter than the present-day men with an average height of 5.4 feet.

 - They had stronger muscles and bones due to the hard lifestyle and greater physical activities.